CoderCookE/vim-chatgpt/README.md

 5) `:<>Explain '<context>'` Sends the highlighted code to ChatGPT and requests an explanation, with the option to include additional context.
 5) `:<>Rewrite '<context>'` Sends the highlighted code to ChatGPT and requests a rewritten version, with the option to include additional context.
+5) `:<>Test '<context>'` Sends the highlighted code to ChatGPT and requests it writes a test, with the option to include additional context.

 To use this command, visually select the lines of code you want to extend, then type :Extend 'context', where context is any additional information you want to provide.